enspiral-dev-academy/tdc-rails/week02/slice01/pass05/README.md

 # Moving the header and footer to the layout template

-We don't want to have to copy and paste all that header and footer code in every page, so we should move them to our `app/views/layouts/application.html.erb` template.
+We don't want to have to copy and paste all that navbar and footer code in every site page, so we should move them to our `app/views/layouts/application.html.erb` template.
+Remember that the application.html.erb template is used to *wrap* the individual page templates.

-Let's copy the header, footer, and the &lt;main&gt; tag (but not its contents) into the `application.html.erb` template, and put the `<%= yield %>` element in the &lt;main&gt; element:
+Let's copy the `<nav>`, `<footer>`, and the `<main>` tags (but not the contents of main) into the `application.html.erb` template, and put the `<%= yield %>` element in the `<main>` tag.
+When you get done, your `application.html.erb` file should look like this:

 ```html
 <!DOCTYPE html>